jim-schwoebel/sound_event_detection/README.md

 ```

 ### settings
-You can change a few settings with the .JSON file. (show table)
+You can change a few settings with the .JSON file.
+You can edit these manually by changing the settings.json file.
+Note that for most speech recognition problems, the ideal window is 0.20 seconds (or 20 milliseconds), which is the default window used in this repository.

 | Setting (Variable)   | Description  | Possible values     |  Default value     |
 | ------------- | ---------- | ----------- | ----------- |